mathie/mathie.github.io/_posts/2012-01-24-how-to-install-a-working-set-of-compilers-on-mac-os-x-10-7-lion.markdown

   a bit of background and a workaround 'til the dust settles.
 redirect_from: "/2012/01/24/how-to-install-a-working-set-of-compilers-on-mac-os-x-10-7-lion/"
 category: Ops
-tags: mac os x, lion, compilers, gcc, xcode, clang, llvm
+tags:
+  - mac os x
+  - lion
+  - compilers
+  - gcc
+  - xcode
+  - clang
+  - llvm
 ---
 With the advent of Xcode 4.2, Apple have removed GCC from the Xcode installer.
 Up 'til now, when you installed Xcode (say, 4.1), you'd get: